AztecProtocol/aztec-packages/docs/docs/guides/smart_contracts/writing_contracts/notes/custom_note.md

 ### Methods

 You will likely want to implement methods in order to use your note easily within contracts.
-For example, this may be what a `new` method can look like:
+For example, this may be what a `new` method can look like, for creating a new note:

 #include_code cardnote_impl noir-projects/noir-contracts/contracts/docs_example_contract/src/types/card_note.nr rust

-If you are also planning to be able to access the data with a note in public state, you wull need to implement a method for serializing the note.
+If you are also planning to be able to access the data with a note in public state, you will need to implement a method for serializing the note.
 This might look something like this:

 #include_code serialize noir-projects/noir-contracts/contracts/docs_example_contract/src/types/card_note.nr rust